4 Steps to a Great Catholic Parish Digital Bulletin

 It’s natural to check in with Google when searching for specific images, but be careful that you don’t choose images with low resolution (which will become pixilated when stretched out to full length), or images that are copyrighted and not approved for use.

-If you have yet to try it, WeCreate , our art and content platform, is specifically designed with churches in mind.
+If you have yet to try it, WeCreate , our art and content platform, is specifically designed with Catholic parishes in mind.
 Here you’ll find the latest in stock photography, church clip art, Catholic prayers, weekly Gospel reflections, and more to make your bulletin, digital newsletter, social media squares, and more engaging and relevant.
 And if you have a bulletin contract, access is FREE!

 3. The Ultimate Goal?
 Reach People for Christ!